Azure/azure-quickstart-templates/101-load-balancer-standard-create/README.md

 - An Azure Bastion host to manage the virtual machines
 - Create outbound rules and outbound pool for virtual machines

+The template deployment creates three availability zones.
+Availability zones are supported only in certain regions.
+For a list of supported regions, see https://docs.microsoft.com/azure/availability-zones/az-overview.
+If you aren't sure, enter centralus.

 For more information about this template, see the quickstart articles:

 - [Quickstart: Create a public load balancer to load balance VMs using the Azure portal](https://docs.microsoft.com/azure/load-balancer/quickstart-load-balancer-standard-public-portal)